-French tarragon, which can sometimes be known as Estragon, is the Aston Martin of herbs....needs a little fine tuning to run but its flavour and impact are second to none.
+French tarragon, which can sometimes be known as Estragon, is the Aston Martin of herbs....needs a little fine-tuning to run but its flavour and impact are second to none.
 It is quite a large herb with dark green, narrow leaves that are long and smooth.
-The strong, slightly aniseedy flavour plays many roles in French cooking but is most famously used in Béarnaise sauce.
+The strong, slightly aniseedy flavour plays many roles in French cooking but is most famously used in Bearnaise sauce.
 In summer, tiny insignificant yellow flowerheads appear in little sprays, but the seed rarely ripens unless it is super hot.
 The leaves definitely taste better before it flowers, so it is worth trimming the herb once you see flowers forming.
 The fantastic flavour of French tarragon begins to diminish after about three years so you will need to take cuttings or just buy some more plants at that point.
-For many, tarragon is a bit of acquired taste, in which case we have many other herbs that you might like from prosaic parsleys - both flat and curly - to lemony Silver Queen or Golden Queen thymes.
+For many, tarragon is a bit of acquired taste, in which case we have many other herbs for sale that you might like from prosaic parsleys to lemony thymes.